Crown Research Institutes

 - work with CRIs to ensure they can deliver optimal outcomes for New Zealand

-- assist with the appointment of directors to CRI boards, in partnership with the Crown Ownership Monitoring Unit.
+- help appoint directors to CRI boards, in partnership with the Crown Ownership Monitoring Unit.

 The CRI toolkit outlines the accountability and performance framework in which CRIs operate.

 CRI core funding review

 In 2015-16, the Government reviewed CRI core funding.
 Following this, CRI core funding was moved to form part of the new Strategic Science Investment Fund (SSIF).

 The CRI Taskforce recommendations